When you have to make a witness statement for court, you can avoid the slip ups.

 After you finish and sign your statement, your recollection may change.
 You need to consider whether you need to put in another witness statement to avoid the other party – and the court – being misled by your witness statement.
 The changed evidence should be part of a further witness statement, which is served on the other parties.

 Statements of truth used for expert evidence differ.
 The reason is that experts owe an overriding duty to the court.
 More on that below.

 Documents which are referred to in a witness statement are organised into one or more exhibits.
 They are part of the witness statement, although the exhibits may not be attached to it.
 When you sign the witness statement, each exhibit should be:

 - have numbered pages (bottom right hand corner; "1", "2", "3" and so on), or even better [Exhibit Reference] / [page number], and

-The numbered pages allows you to refer to page numbers in your witness statement.
+The numbered pages allows you to refer to page numbers of the exhibit in your witness statement.
 You can find the page to the exhibit in your witness statement at hearings quickly.
 It is better for both you and the judge (which is the person you’re trying to impress).
-An index really helps as well, because it helps locate documents in large exhibits.
+An index to exhibits really helps as well when they contain many documents, because it helps locate individual documents in large exhibits.

 If there are many documents and they can be categorised, they really should be split up into different exhibits.